mldangelo/duncantomlin.com/docs/roadmap.md

 1. Add fake advertisements that feature Duncan.
 Ideally as low quality gifs.
     - Ad a note about the importance of advertisements, and how people should contact you if they would like to be featured on your site.
 2. Whenever possible, use ~ circa 2000 web design principals - everything is a table - very little CSS

+## Other

+Content mutation - closed page mutates over time.
+How do we relate this to architecture?